menandmice/ansible-module/ansible/src/README.md

 [ ] General documentation for Ansible user
 [ ] Inventory information to Ansible
 [ ] Ansible Playbook
+    - Currently a test playbook per module, eventually a playbook that does something useful.
 [ ] Ansible roles for Men&Mice
 [ ] Support generically available Ansible version and
     support newer than 2.7